CuddlyBunion341/cuddlybunion341.github.io/src/content/blog/bevy-multiplayer.md

 ---
 title: "Multiplayer in Rust using Renet and Bevy"
 publishedAt: 2024-03-07
-description: "This is the first post of my new Astro blog."
+description: "A comprehensive guide to building multiplayer games in Rust using the Bevy game engine and Renet networking library.
+Learn about Entity-Component-System architecture, client-server synchronization, input handling strategies, and practical implementation of real-time multiplayer features.
+Perfect for developers wanting to explore game development beyond traditional web technologies."
 heroImage: "https://images.unsplash.com/photo-1493711662062-fa541adb3fc8?q=80&w=2940&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"
 tags: ["rust", "bevy", "multiplayer", "game"]
 ---

 Here at Renuo, we specialize in web technologies such as Ruby on Rails, React, Angular, and Spring.
 One of our core company values is continuous learning: we love exploring new technologies even beyond our usual scope of expertise.

-Inspired by Michael’s Unity Powerday, I decided to delve into how multiplayer games operate.
+Inspired by Michael's Unity Powerday, I decided to delve into how multiplayer games operate.
 As a team, we held a competition to implement FPS (First-Person Shooter) games using C# boilerplate.
 Initially, the sheer amount of boilerplate required felt overwhelming.
 Beyond that, I wanted to understand client/server data synchronization at a lower level of abstraction.

 My recent experiences with [Rust](https://rustlang.org/) and [Bevy](https://bevyengine.org/) convinced me to write this blog article to share my newfound learnings of game development.